Welcome to our School Family!

 Our School Counselors can give them all sorts of tips and support on solving problems and making good decisions.

-Our School Counselors can give them tips on standing up for yourself if they are being bullied, managing stress, talking to their parents, and dealing with anger and other difficult moods.
+Our School Counselors can give them tips on standing up for themselves if they are being bullied, managing stress, talking to their parents, and dealing with anger and other difficult moods.

 Our School Counselors are plugged into the rest of the school community and, in many cases; the outside communities as well…let us know how we can help.